Mature Bone Cells Are Called

 The Structure and Anatomy of Osteocytes: A Microscopic Marvel

-The intricate structure of the lacuno-canalicular system ensures that nutrients and waste products can be efficiently exchanged between osteocytes and the blood vessels located within the bone.
+The involved structure of the lacuno-canalicular system ensures that nutrients and waste products can be efficiently exchanged between osteocytes and the blood vessels located within the bone.
 This is essential because osteocytes are relatively isolated within the mineralized matrix and have limited direct access to the bloodstream.
 The unique architecture of the bone matrix and the canalicular network work together to maintain the viability and function of these crucial cells.

 Osteocytes: More Than Just Bone Maintainers – Key Functions and Roles